John Arnesby Brown

-Early career
+Early life and football career

+Brown "received his education at Nottingham High School" and took his first art lessons under a local tutor.

-Associated with County for five years prior to their Football League entry, John Brown had been a regular until mid–season 1887–88.
+Associated with Notts County as a footballer for five years prior to their Football League entry, Brown had been a regular until mid–season 1887–88.
 In this campaign his record of ten goals in 14 friendly matches included two separate instances of four goals in a match against Leek and Aston Villa, both in October 1887.

-1888-1889 Season

 He was rather less successful when he made his sole appearance in a Football League match.
 This was against Aston Villa at Wellington Road on 29 September 1888, Brown playing on the wing.
 Reported to have made "An even worse exhibition than usual," the Magpies were four goals in arrears at half–time.
 They pulled one back – through an own goal – but then "never had another look in" as Villa added a further five.
-The 9–1 score–line still remains on the record books as Notts' record Football league defeat.
-On two subsequent occasions they went under by the same score–line, against Blackburn Rovers in 1889 and against Portsmouth in 1927.
+The 9–1 score–line still remains on the record books as Notts' worst Football league defeat.

-1889 onwards

-John Brown made four appearances for Notts County (one League and three FA Cup) and scored one FA Cup goal.
-John Brown lived a very long life passing away at the age of 89 in the County of Norfolk in Eastern England.
+Brown made four appearances for Notts County (one League and three FA Cup) and scored one FA Cup goal.

+Art career and later life

+In 1886, Brown married Mia Edwards (1870–1931), also a painter, who had studied under Hubert von Herkomer at the Bushey School of Art in London.
+Brown himself studied at Bushey for four years from 1889, and at the Nottingham School of Art in the late 1890s.
+After exhibiting at the Royal Academy for the first time in 1890, he became an elected Associate there in 1903.

+Brown was knighted in 1938.
+He has been called "the artist Nottingham forgot", with little remaining reference to him in Nottingham.

+Personal life and death

+Brown and Mia lived in Norfolk and St Ives, Cornwall.
+Mia "died suddenly in 1931", and Brown ceased painting in 1942 due to encroaching blindness, which became total by 1948.
+Brown lived a very long life, dying in 1955 at the age of 89 in the County of Norfolk in Eastern England.
+In his latter years he lived in Haddiscoe, Norfolk and did a number of paintings of the local church, a fine example of which hangs in the Castle Museum, Norwich, with several of his other paintings.
+In 1931, he commissioned the beautiful stained-glass window which can be see in the Haddicoe Church, dedicated to his wife, Mia.

+His brother Eric Brown (1877–1939) was the first director of the National Gallery of Canada, from 1912 to 1939.